 Dried Indian corn does not go bad so you can use it for projects from one year to the next.
 Use it in centerpieces, as accents to wreaths and door hangers, or as the focal point of a Thanksgiving table decoration.

 Most varieties of Indian corn are grown for ornamental uses and it’s common to see it in the grocery store at Halloween and Thanksgiving.
-See lots of projects using Indian corn here.
+See lots of projects decorating with Indian corn here.

 The ears are very colorful and there is even a variety known as glass gem corn which is vibrantly colored.